 What is Workplace Culture Type?

-Workplace culture is the invisible operating system of an organisation — the shared assumptions, values, and behaviours that determine how work actually gets done.
-The Competing Values Framework, developed by Robert Quinn and Kim Cameron at the University of Michigan after analysing what makes organisations effective, maps culture across two dimensions: internal focus vs external focus, and flexibility vs stability.
-This generates four archetypes — Hierarchy (control, process, efficiency), Clan (collaboration, mentoring, loyalty), Market (competition, results, external focus), and Adhocracy (innovation, experimentation, agility).
-A fifth emerging archetype — Mission — blends clan warmth with market discipline around a shared purpose.
-Most organisations have a dominant type with secondary influences, and the strongest companies deliberately align their culture with their strategy rather than letting it drift.
-Deloitte research shows 94% of executives believe culture is critical to success, yet only 19% feel they have the right culture — the gap between aspiration and reality is the single biggest challenge in organisational design.
+Workplace culture is the invisible operating system of an organization, the shared assumptions, values, and behaviors that determine how work actually gets done.
+The Competing Values Framework, developed by Robert Quinn and Kim Cameron at the University of Michigan after analyzing what makes organizations effective, maps culture across two dimensions: internal focus vs external focus, and flexibility vs stability.
+This generates four archetypes, Hierarchy (control, process, efficiency), Clan (collaboration, mentoring, loyalty), Market (competition, results, external focus), and Adhocracy (innovation, experimentation, agility).
+A fifth emerging archetype, Mission, blends clan warmth with market discipline around a shared purpose.
+Most organizations have a dominant type with secondary influences, and the strongest companies deliberately align their culture with their strategy rather than letting it drift.
+Deloitte research shows 94% of executives believe culture is critical to success, yet only 19% feel they have the right culture, the gap between aspiration and reality is the single biggest challenge in organizational design.

 The Formula